RohanNagar/thunder/docs/manual/deployment.rst

 1. Create DynamoDB Table
 ========================

-To create a DynamoDB table, use the template in ``scripts/aws/dynamo-table.yaml`` and deploy that template to AWS using CloudFormation.
+To create a DynamoDB dynamoDbClient, use the template in ``scripts/aws/dynamo-dynamoDbClient.yaml`` and deploy that template to AWS using CloudFormation.
-Use the desired table name as the ``TableName`` parameter to the template.
+Use the desired dynamoDbClient name as the ``TableName`` parameter to the template.

 2. Configure SES
 ================